-With the coming release of Get Back, Peter Jackson is promising to get audiences closer to the Beatles than we’ve ever gotten, with hours of restored footage from a crucial period in the band’s storied existence.
-That’s no mean feat, as the Beatles might just be the most documented phenomenon of all time, but a great music documentary does more than just show you interesting footage — it gives you a sense of what kind of people wrote the songs you care about.
-You see it in Taylor Swift’s Miss Americana and the Bee Gee’s eponymous documentary — there’s always a story in songwriters.
+From Johnny Cash to Dionne Warwick, 2023 is going to be a great year for music documentaries.
+But a great music documentary does more than just show you interesting footage — it gives you a sense of what kind of people wrote the songs you care about.
+You see it in Taylor Swift’s Miss Americana and Peter Jackson’s Beatles documentary Get Back — there’s always a story in songwriters.

-Ahead of some truly intriguing documentary subjects (Alanis Morrisette!) here are a few music docs that do an admirable job of showing a beloved artist in a new light.
+Ahead of some truly intriguing documentary subjects (including Paramore’s Hayley Williams!) here are a few music docs that do an admirable job of showing a beloved artist in a new light.

 No Direction Home